marble999/freshlygenerated/content/posts/Schmaltz-and-Gribenes.md

 1. Bake for 15 to 18 minutes, until the top is golden.
 Cool completely before cutting.
 Store in an airtight container for up to three days.

-1. I love Schmaltz for many reasons, but more than anything it’s for how the flavor itself pours out of the tablespoon-sized cubes.
+1. I love Schmaltz for many reasons, but more than anything it's for how the flavor itself pours out of the tablespoon-sized cubes.

 1. Created by Melissa Clark for The New York Times

-1.